Light Lemon Basil Zucchini Soup

 Here's a zucchini basil soup I like to make in the hot summer months as it is quite light and also good eaten lukewarm.
 I often make a half batch for a quick lunch.
-You can also make it with pattypan squash- the soup will be lighter in colour (or yellow).
+You can also make it with pattypan squash- the soup will be slightly more yellow (like on the picture).

 For another variation of this soup (without lemon) that got the two thumbs up (or more) from yet another one of our awesome CSA drop-off hosts, Kate, check out this recipe: http://www.epicurious.com/recipes/food/reviews/Zucchini-Basil-Soup-242831?pg=3

 6 cups of chopped zucchini, not peeled (approx. 2 medium zukes- you can also use pattypan squash instead or use zucchini and pattypan)

 1/2 cup of basil, chiffonade (or use 1 bunch fresh coriander)

 Salt and pepper to taste

 1. Heat oil in a pot.
 When hot, add the onions.
 Sauté until translucent.
 Add the chopped zucchini.
 Sauté for approx. 5 min.

 2. Add broth, bring to a boil, reduce heat to medium and simmer for 20 minutes.
 Add the basil and simmer for 5 more minutes.